HandsOnDataViz/book/docs/HandsOnDataViz.md

 platforms: SquareSpace, etc?
 Or even something weird but quick, like Blocks?
 Or even W3Schools Tryit for iframe?
 Or is there some type of Google Drive thingy?

+TODO: insert how-to capture static screenshot instructions for different computers in this chapter, because it needs to go somewhere… also mention how to capture animated GIFs?

 After you create a chart or map, how do display it inside your website as an *interactive* visualization?
 Our goal is not a static picture, but